BrytLab-Academy/asymptomatic-analysis/index.md

   2. __Ω__ (Omega) Notation
   3. __θ__ (Theta) Notation

-All these are valid notation in analysis of algorithm but the __O__ Notation is the most widely used.
+All these are valid notation in analysis of algorithm but the Big __O__ Notation is the most widely used.
-Below are the some fundamental expressions of the __O__ Notation in order of complexity.
+Below are the some fundamental expressions of the Big __O__ Notation in order of complexity.

 ### Sample Big __O__ Notations by order of Complexity
 | Name        | Big O Notaion     |